-Here are helpful and FREE chair caning instructions on how-to cane chair seats by hand, lace or strand and a little chair caning video to whet your appetite, too.
+Here are helpful chair caning instructions on how-to cane chair seats by hand, lace or strand and a little chair caning video to whet your appetite, too.
 Enjoy!

-You’ve probably run across the lattice-look weaving on some chair frames that your grandmother had or you saw at a flea market or maybe you even have some yourself, that need repair.
+You’ve probably run across the lattice-look weaving on some chair frames that your grandmother had or you saw at a flea market.
+Or maybe you even have some yourself that need repair.
+Well, here’s how we fix them and you can too!

 Difficulty Level: Moderately Challenging Instructions

-- trapezoidal shape (wider in front than in back), which is a chair with straight sides and pre-drilled holes around perimeter of wooden frame, much easier than a round seat
+- trapezoidal shape (wider in front than in back) chair with straight seat rails and pre-drilled holes around the perimeter of wooden frame seat

-- 270 feet strand chair cane and 6 feet of binder cord, in appropriate gauge for project
+- 270 feet strand chair cane and 6 feet of binder cord, in the correct gauge for the project

 - work table to place the chair on, make sure it’s the right height so you don’t have to bend over